jmunixusers/presentations/window-and-desktop-environments.md

 ##### Tiling
 [Sway](https://swaywm.org) (External)
-- Drop in replacement for i3, but running on wayland.
+- Drop in replacement for i3, but running on Wayland.
 - Works with existing i3 config and keyboard shortcuts.
-- replaces i3lock with swaylock, and swayidle
+- Replaces i3lock with swaylock, and swayidle

 ### Desktop Environments
 ##### GNOME